The name Turburville arrived in England

 , the same Dorset

-1648-1681)...
-Another 69 words (5 lines of text) are included under the topic Early Turburville Notables in all our PDF Extended History products and printed products wherever possible.
+James Turberville or Turbervyle (d.
+1570?), was an English divine, Bishop of...
+Another 151 words (11 lines of text) are included under the topic Early Turburville Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Turburville family to the New World and Oceana

 , to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Turburville or a variant listed above: Mr. Turberville who landed in America in 1670.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.